Felix WANKEL

 1980-05-20

-opposite sides of the hull and projecting therefrom in cantilever
+to opposite sides of the hull and projecting therefrom in

-fashion while carrying a plurality of water sliding foils at the
+cantilever fashion while carrying a plurality of water sliding

-free end of said supporting members.
-Each of the sliding foils
+foils at the free end of said supporting members.
+Each of the

-comprises a plurality of relatively long and narrow strips
+sliding foils comprises a plurality of relatively long and

-extending in the longitudinal direction of the boat and being
+narrow strips extending in the longitudinal direction of the

 The present invention relates to a water foil for boats with

-the boat out of the water during its drive and to carry it above
+lifting the boat out of the water during its drive and to carry

-the water surface in order to reduce the displacement work and the
+it above the water surface in order to reduce the displacement

-water resistance of the hull of the boat.
-The sliding surfaces or
+work and the water resistance of the hull of the boat.
+The

-resistance have the advantage that they are not subjected to the
+advantage that they are not subjected to the danger of

-danger of cavitation, inasmuch as they do not have an
+cavitation, inasmuch as they do not have an underpressure area.

-underpressure area.
-Therefore, very high driving speeds are
+Therefore, very high driving speeds are possible.
+However, the

-great when sliding surfaces of wide span and short extension in
+surfaces of wide span and short extension in the driving

-the driving direction are involved.
-Also, the inversed form of the
+direction are involved.
+Also, the inversed form of the sliding

 instance, with water skis in which the extension in the driving